OpenPoiesis/poietic-diagram/README.md

 Pictogram is described by:

 - Bezier path
+- Mask shape
 - Collision shape
-- Mask shape (usually the same as the collision shape)
 - Origin point
 - Bounding box

-The pictogram can be defined in a SVG file where the structure must follow the following
+The SVG must contain elements (groups) with the following IDs:
-requirements:

-- Pictogram path is stored in an element with ID `pictogram` (required)
+- `pictogram` (required) - Pictogram path
-    - Must contain only direct graphic elements (no `use`, no `text`)
+    - Can be a `g` group element or any direct graphic element, no `use`, no `text`.
     - All style (fill, line) is ignored
     - Path is considered a wire-frame
-- Pictogram shape is stored in an element with ID `shape` (required)
+- `collision` (required) - Collision shape
     - Must be either a group `g` element or a simple shape element.
     - Allowed shapes: `circle`, `ellipse` (converted to rectangle), `rectangle`, `polygon`, `polyline` (treated as polygon), `path` (must contain only line-to elements)
-- Origin point with ID `origin` (optional)
+- `origin` – Origin point
     - Must be a circle element, where the origin will be the circle center
+    - Specifies pictogram origin.
+If not provided, then center of the collision shape is used.
+- `mask` – Selection outline mask
+    - Can be a `g` group element or any direct graphic element, no `use`, no `text`.
+    - All style (fill, line) is ignored
+    - Path is considered a filled curve

 The pictogram is extracted from SVG as follows: